culturecode/stagehand/Readme.md

 - If a crash leaves a commit unfinished, subsequent commit entries which use the same session will not be autosynced.

 ## TODO
-Override create_table migration to require the user to decide stagehand/no stagehand Add a way to detect "dangling" start commits
+Add a way to detect "dangling" start commits